Sports Figures Cry 'Racism' Despite Police Saying Atlanta Spa Shooter Not Racially Motivated

-Several high-profile athletes joined the mainstream media in denouncing Tuesday’s string Atlanta-area massage parlor shootings as anti-Asian hate, despite no evidence to support the claim.
+Several high-profile athletes joined the mainstream media in denouncing Tuesday’s string of Atlanta-area massage parlor shootings as anti-Asian hate, despite no evidence to support the claim.

 Georgia State Patrol troopers arrested Woodstock, Georgia, resident Robert Aaron Long, 21, a white male, for the murders of six Asian women, one white woman, and one white man.
 A Hispanic man was also wounded in the attack.